BeastJavaScript/TestSuite/README.md

       testGiveMeBase:(someItem,obj)
         @assertEquals(someItem,"hello") #true

-from here on out you can check the API and the youtube video for more instruction
+from here on out you can check the [API](http://beastjavascript.github.io/TestSuite/doc/) and the Youtube video for more instructions